Big Mac Wraps

 • Go mini – Use small street taco tortillas for snack-size wraps or party appetizers.

-Top down image showing a tortilla on a wooden table top with a burger sauce spread on top with ground beef
+Top down image showing a tortilla on a white plate with burger sauce spread and topped with cooked beef with lettuce

-Top down image showing a tortilla on a wooden table top with a burger sauce spread on top with ground beef and lettuce
+Top down image showing a tortilla on a white plate with burger sauce spread and topped with cooked beef with lettuce cheese and pickles

 • Make the sauce aheadMac sauce tastes even better after a few hours in the fridge, so prep it the night before to save time and boost flavor.